-- 27. The Committee acknowledged the efforts being made by Management to address the funding gap for 2025 and beyond. - 28.
+- 27. The Committee acknowledged the efforts being made by UNAIDS management to address the funding gap for 2025 and beyond. - 28.
 Management briefed the Committee on its proposal to use a portion of the operating fund reserve to address the funding gap in 2026.
-The Committee took note of this proposal and considered that the risk is limited in view of the expected reduced operating budget of the Organization in 2026. - 29.
-The Committee expressed concern that few of the long-term recommendations of the Multistakeholder Task Team on the UNAIDS Financial Situation appear to have been implemented, and noted its support for the Task Team's recommendation that donor PCB members, observers and stakeholders consider making joint investment to UNAIDS and the Global Fund to Fight AIDS, Tuberculosis and Malaria.
-In light of the increased focus on non-core resource mobilization, the Committee advised Management to develop a clear, compelling value proposition for the Joint Programme.
-UNAIDS should be prepared to adapt and evolve this value proposition over time as the funding environment continues to change
+The Committee took note of this proposal and considered that the risk was limited in view of the expected reduced operating budget of the organization in 2026. - 29.
+The Committee expressed concern that few of the long-term recommendations of the Multistakeholder Task Team on the UNAIDS Financial Situation appear to have been implemented and noted its support for the Task Team's recommendation that donor PCB members, observers and stakeholders consider making joint investments in UNAIDS and The Global Fund.
+In light of the increased focus on non-core resource mobilization, the Committee advised management to develop a clear, compelling value proposition for the Joint Programme.
+UNAIDS should be prepared to adapt and evolve this value proposition over time as the funding environment continues to change.